 The bottle hits her teeth, there’s a sigh and the unmistakable patter of resentment.

-We’re equally dead,
+We’re equally dead, she thinks.

 The pub is empty now.
 Seamus stands.